 The new Buds will be available exclusively at Union’s Los Angeles and Tokyo stores and on its website starting December 1, with pricing set at $149.99 in the US.

-Beats Studio Buds are 100 percent true wireless earbuds to feature Active Noise Cancelling and Transparency Mode, the company claims.
+The company claims that Beats Studio Buds are 100 percent true wireless earbuds to feature Active Noise Cancelling and Transparency Mode.
 With six microphones, these earbuds are able to isolate the exterior sound.

 In addition, these Buds also come with integrated Apple’s Find My application.
 When paired via Bluetooth, this allows users to locate lost Beats Studio Buds using their last known location or by playing a sound.

 Earlier this month, Beats quietly discontinued three headphones – the Powerbeats, Beats Solo Pro headphones, and the entry-level Beats EP headphones.